lyashevska/mypapers/README.md

 ## About

-I am a Research Software Engineer and Data Scientist working at the intersection of machine learning, statistical modelling, and natural language processing.
+I am a Research Software Engineer working at the intersection of machine learning, statistical modelling, and natural language processing.

 My work spans marine and ecological research, medicine, and the social sciences.
 I build reproducible data pipelines, predictive models, and research software that combine domain expertise with robust, interpretable methods.

-My publications range from methodological research—such as approaches to class imbalance and spatial zero-inflation—to applied studies of long-term species trends, gelatinous zooplankton, microplastics, and medical data.

 I value practical, well-documented code and reproducible workflows that make complex analyses transparent, reliable, and reusable across projects.